yhy0/Jie/README.md

 You should check whether the above programs exist on your machine before using them

+> If you do not want to install nmap and masscan, you can use-nps to specify that port scanning will not be performed and turn off checking

 ## Active Mode

 Three built-in crawler modes are available: